Department Head: Andrew Walker

 FAX: (435) 797-2693

-Degrees offered: Master of Science (MS), Master of Arts (MA), Education Specialist (EdS), and Doctor of Philosophy (PhD) in Instructional Technology and Learning Sciences; Master of Education (MEd) Educational Technology and Learning Sciences
+Degrees offered: Bachelor of Science (BS), Master of Arts (MA), Master of Education (MEd) Educational Technology and Learning Sciences, Master of Science (MS), Education Specialist (EdS), and Doctor of Philosophy (PhD) in Instructional Technology and Learning Sciences

 Graduate specializations: MEd—School Library Media Administration

 Full details of the learning objectives, assessment plan, student outcomes, and evidence of continuous improvement for these programs of study can be found at itls.usu.edu/about/assessment.